Esukhia/bophono/README.md

 - Phonological scheme -> IPA (according to Annex 2 of Tournadre)
 - IPA -> phonetic scheme

 We focus exclusively on litterary pronounciation, and have options for reading pronounciation or oral pronounciation.
-Our goal is to express how an umze would pronounce.
+Our focus is to be able express how an umze would pronounce a traditional text.

 ## Installation